 Surprisingly no, not normally.
 Vaginismus recovery is successful even in the absence of a clear understanding of the original cause of the condition.
-However, if there are co-existing, ongoing medical problems that are triggering a body reaction, for example an untreated sexually transmitted disease that is causing pain, it may become necessary for simultaneous medical care and a more comprehensive diagnosis.
+However, if there are co-existing, ongoing medical problems that are triggering a body reaction, for example an untreated sexually transmitted disease that is causing pain, it may become necessary for simultaneous medical care and a more comprehensive diagnosis from your physician.

 Should I work with treatment specialists, physical therapists, psychologists, etc.?

-Getting additional support from a specialist is a case-by-case decision, affected by each individual’s specific needs and medical history.
-While the self-help approach is very effective, specialist care can often be of great assistance in working through areas of particular difficulty causing any progress delays.
+Getting additional support from a specialist is a case-by-case decision, affected by each woman’s specific needs and medical history.
+While the self-help approach is very effective, specialist care can often be of great assistance in working through areas of particular difficulties causing any progress delays.

 Can vaginismus recur once it is successfully treated?

-Once overcome, vaginismus does not normally recur because the process of resolving it teaches permanent skills that neutralize any symptoms.
+Once overcome, vaginismus does not normally recur because the process of resolving it teaches the woman permanent control skills over her body that neutralize any symptoms.